Winter Wellness Tips

 (ps. if you have any open wounds/mouth ulcers, this may burn, so be careful)

-• Vitamin C - If you have an appetite, try to add more berries, citrus, bell peppers into each meal to up your vitamin C intake.
+• Vitamin C I use this one at the first sign of illness.
+If you have an appetite, try to add more berries, citrus, and bell peppers into each meal to up your vitamin C intake.
 Lemons and citrus are coming into season so get plenty of those.
 Another great source of vitamin C is Camu Camu and kiwis.
 I like adding these to our smoothies.
-At the first sign of illness, I supplement with a liposomal form of vitamin C by Livon or Quicksilver.

 • Kimchi has been shown in mice studies to be beneficial in fighting against Influenza A & B. Even if I don’t have an appetite, I will try to eat a couple of pieces - it's made with garlic, ginger, scallion, and daikon and has probiotics, so it's literally a powerhouse!
 I don't take probiotic pills personally.
 There may be a place for targeted probiotics supplements to help with specific symptoms like diarrhea or bloating, but don't think of them as something that'll improve my gut microbiome diversity. in fact, it may do the opposite.
 A probiotic supplement may contain 1-10 species of bacteria whereas a piece of kimchi can contain upwards of hundreds so I prefer to use fermented foods for my probiotic 'dose'.
 If I do use probiotics, this is the brand I use.

 • Sauna - I like getting into my sauna at home at the first sign of an illness e.g. sore throat, to raise my core body temperature - obviously, don’t do this if you are already running a fever or if you have medical conditions that preclude you from safely using the sauna, or if you are breastfeeding/pregnant.
 Be sure to stay hydrated if you do use the sauna, and replace your electrolytes.
-P.S. my favorite wooden sauna (mention Platefulhealth when enquiring to get a deeper discount) and portable sauna
+P.S. my favorite wooden sauna (mention Platefulhealth when enquiring to get a deeper discount).

 • Avoid refined sugar - studies have shown that sugar can inhibit white blood cells, the soldiers in our immune system.